kubevirt/user-guide/docs/operations/containerized_data_importer.md

     virtctl image-upload dv cirros-vm-disk --size=500Mi --image-path=/home/mhenriks/images/cirros-0.4.0-x86_64-disk.img --uploadproxy-url=<url to upload proxy service>

+### Setting the URL of the cdi-upload Proxy Service
+Setting the URL for the cdi-upload proxy service allows the `virtctl image-upload` command to upload the images without specifying the `--uploadproxy-url` flag.
+Permanently setting the URL is done by patching the CDI configuration.

+The following will set the default upload proxy to user port 31001 of mycluster.example.org.
+An IP address could also be used instead of the dns name.

+    kubectl patch cdi cdi \
+      --type merge \
+      --patch '{"spec":{"config":{"uploadProxyURLOverride":"https://mycluster.example.org:31001"}}}'

 ## Create a VirtualMachineInstance

 To create a `VirtualMachineInstance` from a DataVolume, you can execute the